silence-mayday/CTF/202004 IntroSecCon NeverLan CTF/Look into the past.md

 drwxr-xr-x  9 bob  bob  4096 Feb  8 11:24 var
 ```

-Given the title of the challenge "Look into the past", I first thought that I would go check the logs,
+Given the title of the challenge "Look into the past", I first thought that I would go check the logs, in /var/log but that directory was empty.
+So the next interesting place to check out was the /home/ directory.